camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 * Group: a group identified by a unique Id
 * Membership: the relationship between users and groups
 * Tenant: a tenant identified by a unique Id
+* Tenant Membership: the relationship between tenants and users / groups

 Example: